BroadbandForum/yang/OD-360/02-ietf.md

 *This requirement is an extension to section [6.1.3](https://datatracker.ietf.org/doc/html/rfc7950#section-6.1.3) of RFC 7950 @RFC7950.*

-The rules specified in this Section effectively mean that the second and subsequent lines of multi-line strings have to be aligned under the character following the opening double quote.
+The rules specified in this section effectively mean that the second and subsequent lines of multi-line strings have to be aligned under the character following the opening double quote.

 ```
   leaf multi-line-example {